SanwayDas/Digital_Literacy_Project/README.md

 Created a one-page visual resource using **Canva** to define digital literacy and promote safe internet practices for first-year students.

 ### 🔹 Module 2: Professional Identity
-Established a technical presence on **GitHub**, LinkedIn, and Kaggle.My GitHub profile includes a customized README detailing my focus on AI & ML.
+Established a technical presence on **GitHub**, LinkedIn, and Kaggle.
+My GitHub profile includes a customized README detailing my focus on AI & ML.

 ### 🔹 Module 3: Collaboration & Coding
 Completed beginner-level Python challenges on hackerRank and developed a 5-question awareness quiz using Google Forms.